8.8 cm Flak 18/36/37/41: Support of ground troops

 The 8.8 cm Flak in the anti-tank role was arguably most effective in the flat and open terrain of Libya, Egypt and the eastern front.
-The less open terrain in Italy and Northern France was less suitable for long-range AT guns.
+The less open terrain in Italy and Northern France was less suitable for long-range anti-tank guns.
 The success of the German anti-tank weapons caused the Allies to take steps to defend against it in new tank designs.
 On July 18 and 19 1944 a Luftwaffe 8.8 cm anti-aircraft battery was re-purposed by then Major Hans von Luck to attack British tanks near Cagny taking part in Operation Goodwood.
 Twenty tanks were destroyed by these guns within the first few seconds and at least 40 tanks were knocked out by 8.8 cm Flaks during the engagement.
-Just as important, the success of the 8.8 cm Flaks spawned the development of dedicated 8.8 cm caliber PAKs (see below) which were even more adept at anti-tank mission due to their lower silhouette design.
+Just as important, the success of the 8.8 cm Flaks spawned the development of dedicated 8.8 cm caliber Paks (see below) which were even more adept at anti-tank mission due to their lower silhouette design.
 By February 1945, there were 327 heavy anti-aircraft batteries facing the Red Army, which was 21 percent of those used for anti-aircraft defense.